Study here/Undergraduate studies/Available Subjects/

 Admissions tests

+All candidates must take the Modern Languages Admissions Tests (MLAT) as part of their application.
+The registration deadline and test date are published on the University’s website.
 We strongly recommend making the arrangements in plenty of time before the deadline.
-Everything you need to know, including how to register and guidance on how to prepare, can be found can be found here.
+Everything you need to know, including how to register and guidance on how to prepare, can be found here.

 Written work